 Grovemade is a great example of a CTA that stands out.
 It also uses whitespace deliberately which not only makes CTA more visible but also cares about visitors’ peace of mind:

 There is a possibility that when a visitor lands on your page they are not quite ready to buy yet.
 Although you don’t want to overload your prospects with product information, they may require more compelling content.
 In that scenario, a noticeable CTA on the product page is not helpful.
 The solution is to place links to product manuals, instructions, and customer reviews.
 However, ensure that all of these pages include a “Buy” CTA so that visitors can click on it when ready.

 6. Live Chat Reduces Bounce Rate

 An improved product search and an extensive help section will answer many visitors’ questions.
-Though, having a 24/7 live chat feature on your eCommerce website is even better.
+However, having a 24/7 live chat feature on your eCommerce website is even better.
 Visitors may need quick help at some points in the customer journey.
-Or they may want to ask questions you didn’t think they will ask.
+Or they may want to ask questions you didn’t think they would ask.

 If you are considering bounce rate reduction on your eCommerce website simply install a live chat widget.

 Check your Google Analytics to see how much of your traffic is coming from tablets and smartphones.
 Even if it’s only a small percentage of your total visits, you should invest in a responsive design.
 Why?
 Because smartphone penetration is increasing every year.

 When your visitors have a positive experience on your website, they are more likely to stay.
 As a result, a responsive design that provides a fantastic user experience lowers the bounce rate.